Setup and Installation

 Step 1.
 Connect one end of the 10 foot section hose to the U pipe with two (2) 120-130 steel clamps.

 (1) Make sure that the cable that supports the hose at the front is at a 90 degree angle or slightly forward.
 You’ll need to pull the hose so that you can see where a good spot would be to put the Velcro strap around the front of the 10 foot hose.
-Use the rubber bumper with your current cable as shown in the pic.
+Use the rubber bumper with your suspension cable as shown in the pic.
 The bumper will prevent the metal fittings from hitting your jet ski.

 Age and Weight